ABOUT WEST VIRGINIA MEMORIES

 MUSIC & MEDIA

 Appalachian Lifestyles -- Stories, tales, lies, musings and daily life in the mountains of central Appalachia.
 Dedicated to the education of the American public on the unique culture of Appalachia.
 Site owned by Matthew Burns.
 A good place to browse.
 An entry from 2008: MURDERED I SAY -- George Bible Bennett (1831-1864) of Pendleton County, was killed by the Swamp Dragons, a Yankee unit.
 His father Elijah Bennett carved this on his son’s tombstone: "Here lies GBB/Killed by the Swamps/Murdered I Say."
 A page with links to obituaries of those with a connection to the families on West Virginia Memories.
 Recent entries: Rachel Marie Smith Richmond, 96, of The Villages of Greystone, formerly of Russell Street, Beckley, W.Va., died Thursday, 02 Jan 2014.
 Dianna Lottie Harvey, 65, of White Oak Mountain, W.Va., died on 31 Dec 2013 in Hinton, W.Va.
 Anna Lee Teaford Gadd, 88, went to be with the Lord on 17 Dec 2013, at Trinity Station Retirement Community, Flatwoods, Ky.
 Zula Gadd Patterson, 80, of the Glenwood Park Road, Princeton, W.Va., died on Dec.
 16, 2013 at Cassell's Board and Care Facility in Princeton.
 Cathy Lynn Gadd Daniels of Huntington, W.Va., died on 30 Nov 2013 at St. Mary's Hospital in Huntington.
 She was a former resident of Bluefield, W.Va.
 Charles O. “C.O.”
 “Smitty” Smith Jr., 92, of Beckley, W.Va., passed away Sunday, Nov.
 17, 2013.
 He was a son of C.O.
 Smith Sr. and wife Flora Arthur and a grandson of Emily Alice Vandall and George Washington Smith Jr. Bonnie Plumley Pack Helton of Oak Hill, W.Va., died 30 June 2013.
 Linda Louise Smith Nugen, 62, of Shady Spring, Raleigh County, W.Va., passed away on June 12, 2013, at her home following a long illness.
 Ennis Elane White Gadd, 79, Princeton, W.Va. died on April 10, 2013, at Princeton Community Hospital; Carrie Eileen Smith Mann, 88, Daniels, W.Va., died on April 8, 2013.
 (Go to In Memory for more information and other entries.)
 While researching my folks, occasionally I come across an interesting, but unrelated, article, and place it on my Shoebox page.
-The number of articles about former slaves grew, so I created a new page.
-(Updated 07 July 2013)
+The number of articles about former slaves grew, so I created the Slave Articles page.
+The articles are about slaves from several states, not just from Virginia or West Virginia.
+(Updated 05 Apr 2014 -- Added Jack Johnson Riddle of Ga. and Ala.)

 - West Virginia Talk -- "Big as a skint mule" and "laid off," meaning procrastinated.
 Phrases shared by Joel.
 (Updated 29 Jan 2014)